The ip access-list command options and arguments

 To clear and reset the counter for an ACL, use the following command.

-Router# clear access-list counters [ACL_#_number_or_name]
+Router#clear access-list counters [ACL_#_number_or_name]

-Router# clear access-list counters 20
+Router#clear access-list counters 20

 Identifying ACL types

 You can edit or update an ACL only if you used the 'ip access-list' command to create it.
-If you use the 'ip access-list' command to create an ACL, the router automatically adds a sequence number to each entry.
-Sequence numbers allow you to insert, edit, update and delete statements in an existing ACL.
+If you use it to create an ACL, the router automatically adds a sequence number to each entry.
+Sequence numbers allow you to insert, edit, update, and delete statements in an existing ACL.
+Use the 'show access-lists' command to know whether an ACL has a sequence number.
+The following code block shows the sample output of this command.

 Extended IP access list 101